-Obtaining autographs through the mail (TTM) is something I have done for over 20 years now and I’ve decided to share my TTM tips.
-I’ve realized that many collectors may not know exactly where to begin.
+Obtaining autographs through the mail, or TTM as it is commonly referred to, is something I have done for over 20 years and I’ve decided to share some of my tips for success.
+I’ve realized that many collectors wishing to use this method to pursue autographs may not know exactly where to begin.
 While there is no right or wrong way to obtain autographs TTM, there are certain things that can make the process easier and more enjoyable for both you and the athlete or celebrity whose signature you are requesting.

 Step 1: Pick Your Player